-Nevado Ishinca 5530 m is an interesting small “nevado” - meaning "snow covered mountain" - belonging to the extensive Chinchey Massif of Cordillera Blanca, in the Ancash region.
+Nevado Ishinca 5530 m is an interesting “nevado” - meaning "snow covered mountain" - belonging to the extensive Chinchey Massif of Cordillera Blanca, in the Ancash region.
 The mountain is located at the head of Quebrada Ishinca ("quebrada" means "valley"), probably the most visited valley in the area, in reason of the quick one-day access from Huaraz and the excellent opportunity to summit different peaks.
-Being situated between two giants, the 6000er Ranrapalca and Palcaraju, this latter rarely climbed, amongst such company Ishinca looks even smaller than it really is.
+It appears like a small nevado: being situated between two giants, the 6000er Ranrapalca and Palcaraju, this latter rarely climbed, amongst such company Ishinca looks even smaller than it really is.

 Ishinca is a "classic acclimatization mountain", excellent to climb for skilled mountaineers to get a better training in view of a 6000er or more difficult ascents.
 Moreover Ishinca is a satisfactory aim also for climbers in search of a destination with low technical difficulty and a handy access from Huaraz.
 However, the altitude should not be underestimate and the climb, although rather easy, must be performed not too quickly.